Great Depression in Australia: Unemployment

 Because of the severe economic contraction, the reduction of purchasing goods, employers couldn't afford to keep excessive workers.
 A five-year unemployment average for 1930–34 was 23.4%, with a peak of about 30% in 1932.
 This was one of the most severe unemployment rates in the industrialised world, exceeded only by Germany.

 There was increased movement of many people to and from country areas in search of work.
 City and urban people planted gardens to produce fruit and vegetables.
 In some urban areas co-operatives were formed based on barter systems to share what was available.
 Single unemployed men had to make do in informal camps or makeshift hostels in disused buildings, such as the old Redfern Fish Market.

 Many hundreds of thousands of Australians suddenly faced the humiliation of poverty and unemployment.
 This was still the era of traditional social family structure, where the man was expected to be the sole bread winner.
 Soup kitchens and charity groups made brave attempts to feed the destitute.
-At night many slept covered in newspapers at Sydney's Domain or at Salvation Army refugees.
+At night many slept covered in newspapers at Sydney's Domain or at Salvation Army refuges.

 The limited jobs that did arise were fought for.
-The job vacancies were advertised in the daily newspaper, which formed massive queues to search for any job available.
-This then caused the race to arrive first at the place of employment (the first person to turn up was usually hired.)
+Job vacancies were advertised in the daily newspaper, which formed massive queues to search for any job available.
+This then caused a race to arrive first at the place of employment, that person usually being the one hired.
 This is depicted in the Australian film Caddie.

 Many Australians campaigned at a community level through organisations such as the Unemployed Workers Movement to demand improved welfare and relief.
 Authorities often attempted to repress protest through the use of repressive laws including bans on street marches and free speech.
 These in turn were resisted by campaigns of civil resistance, with Melbourne social realist artist Noel Counihan famously speaking from inside a cage to prevent arrest.
 Overall campaigning was successful in terms of gaining improved welfare and relief as well as in disrupting and preventing housing evictions across Australia.